plus3it/amigen7/Docs/README_InstanceVerification.md

 # Verification

+_Note_: This document describes steps for manually validating AMIs produced with AMIgen.
+Automated procuedures - supplemented with CloudFormation templates and other AWS components - are described in the [Automated Validation document](README_automated_validation.md).

 After creating an AMI, it is recommended to launch an instance from the AMI and perform some configuration-verification tasks before publishing the AMI.
 The AMIgen-created AMIs are notable for supporting:
 - Use of LVM for managing root (OS) filesystems (to meet STIG and related security guidelines' requirements).
 - Enablement of FIPS 140-2 security mode for the whole OS from intial-boot onward (to meet STIG and related security guidelines' requirements).